Cardinals vs. Reds Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has put up 63 hits with nine doubles, a triple, 11 home runs and 17 walks.
-He has driven in 41 runs with two stolen bases.
+- Nolan Arenado has recorded 65 hits with nine doubles, a triple, 12 home runs and 17 walks.
+He has driven in 43 runs with two stolen bases.

-- Arenado brings a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .235 with two doubles, a home run, a walk and three RBI.
+- Arenado has picked up at least one hit in four games in a row.
+In his last five games he is batting .333 with two doubles, two home runs and five RBI.

 Arenado Recent Games